 - So you've got your event type sorted, now it's time to decide on other logistical aspects - will your event be live or pre-recorded?
 Will you charge for entry?

-- Choose the virtual event platform you're going to use, taking note of any additional features you could use such as Q&A and live polling.
+- Choose the technology and virtual event platform you're going to use, taking note of any additional features you could use such as Q&A and live polling.
 Make sure you test the platform out multiple times.
 This is SO important to ensure a smooth user experience and less stress on the day for you.
+Arena is a brand new virtual event solution which covers all bases.

 - Start gathering your speakers and develop your agenda.
 This is also the time to decide if you're going to have sponsors or partners at your online event - having virtual exhibition stands can boost the value proposition of the event for your attendees, foster valuable relationships with potential new clients and can also be a good way to monetise your virtual event.